 Amazing coastal scenery, beaches, mountains, lakes, waterfalls, wildlife and forests - The Ring of Kerry has it all.

-Stop for lunch at the seaside town of Waterville and explore picture postcard towns like Sneem and Kenmare.
+Stop for lunch a traditional Irish town and explore picture postcard towns like Sneem and Kenmare.

 Last stop today will be Dromoland Castle, your resting place for tonight.

 Dromoland has been welcoming guests since the 16th century and is the ancestral home of the O' Brien's of Dromoland, whose lineage dates back 1,000 years to Brian Boru, Irelands most famous High King.

 Cherish a magical evening relaxing is this historical castle.